minibolt-guide/minibolt/guide/bonus/bitcoin/mempool.md

 Now we’ll make sure Mempool starts as a service on the PC so it’s always running.
 In order to do that, we create a systemd unit that starts the service on boot directly after Bitcoin Core.

-* As user “admin”, create the service file
+* Still with user "admin", change the ownership of the configuration file

   ```sh
   $ sudo nano /etc/systemd/system/mempool.service